 CAN FD stands for 'CAN with Flexible Data Rate'.
 It is based on the well established CAN protocol as specified in ISO 11898-1.
 CAN FD still uses the CAN bus arbitration method.
 The benefit is that the bit rate can be increased by switching to a shorter bit time at the end of the arbitration process and then to return to the longer bit time at the CRC delimiter, before the receivers transmit their acknowledge bits.
-See also Figure 27.
+See also Figure 32.
 In addition, the effective data rate is increased by allowing longer data fields.
 CAN FD allows the transmission of up to 64 data bytes compared to the 8 data bytes from the standard CAN.

-Figure 27 Bite Rate Increase with CAN FD vs. Standard CAN
+Figure 32 Bite Rate Increase with CAN FD vs. Standard CAN

 Not only the physical layer must support CAN FD but also the CAN controller.
 In case the CAN controller is not able to support CAN FD then the respective CAN node must at least tolerate CAN FD communication.
-This

-CAN FD tolerant mode is realized in the physical layer in combination with CAN Partial Networking.
-The TLE926x-3BQX variants of this family also support the CAN FD tolerant mode.
+This CAN FD tolerant mode is realized in the physical layer in combination with CAN Partial Networking.